Updated on April 11th, 2022 by Felix Martinez

 Additionally, they avoid retailers who rely on private equity sponsors and prefer to partner with leading operators who possess strong balance sheets.

 Prior to 2021, Agree Realty had paid a quarterly dividend like the vast majority of dividend stocks.
-But this year, the company switched to the monthly dividend schedule.
+But last year, the company switched to the monthly dividend schedule.

 The dividend is also highly secure.
-Based on expected AFFO of $3.28 in 2021, Agree Realty has a projected dividend payout ratio of 79% for the full year.
+Based on the expected AFFO of $3.78 in 2022, Agree Realty has a projected dividend payout ratio of 74% for the full year.
 Agree Realty’s payout ratio has remained extremely consistent in the last decade around the mid–70s, and we see this has very slowly grown to nearly 80%.
 For a REIT, which must pay out the majority of earnings to shareholders, this is a healthy payout ratio.

-The company operates a healthy balance sheet with a net debt-to-EBITDA ratio of 3.6x, which is well below many other REITs.
+The company operates a healthy balance sheet with a net debt-to-equity ratio of 0.5x, which is well below many other REITs.
 Keeping a manageable level of debt is very important for REITs, to keep the cost of capital down.
-Its strong balance sheet also features well-laddered maturities, as Agree Realty has just $28 million in maturities through 2024.
-The company maintains investment-grade credit ratings of Baa2/BBB.
+The company’s financial leverage ratio is also low at 1.6x.
+The company maintains investment-grade credit ratings of BBB.